ghthomas/BirdPhyloPipeline/Sequence_log.md

 This file contains notes on revisions to the sequence accession file SequenceAccessions_working.csv.
 The file SequenceAccessions_Jetz_et_al.csv is not intended for editing.
 Additions of species or sequences will not generally be recorded.
 Changes to existing accessions (e.g. if species assignment in genbank is incorrect) should be documented.

+[6/9/2014] Added accessions searching through all missing species.
+Started second pass to catch any oversights [A-D checked].
+7767 species with sequence data.

 [5/9/2014] Added accessions to Phytotoma_raimondii [9028].
 7434 species with data.

 [4/9/2014] More seqences, only P-T left.
 Over 7300 species with data.